 On the above screenshot we can easily identify the reason of the crash.
 Basically, the program tries to access the address that’s 28 bytes further from the address contained in x2, and crashes because this address doesn’t exist.

-To control x15, I used the beacon spray and created another hotspot with the following name:
+To control x15, we used the beacon spray and created another hotspot with the following name:

 The input placed before the escape characters will be placed into x15 systematically.
-It is the only input that I managed to fully control.
-I also found that moving the FEEBDAED string to the right changed the value in x15 to be a part of the existing APs that were broadcasted (not by the spray, I am referring to actual Wi-Fi networks).
-I am still unsure whether this data is being read from the stack, or if it is read from the heap.
+It is the only input that we managed to fully control.
+We also found that moving the FEEBDAED string to the right changed the value in x15 to be a part of the existing APs that were broadcasted (not by the spray, we are referring to actual Wi-Fi networks).
+We are still unsure whether this data is being read from the stack, or if it is read from the heap.

 Zecops – Register values after spray + crafted SSID

 Zecops’ research team has discovered that x9 points to the first member of the Object data structure.

 To achieve RCE, one must pass a valid Objective-C object through the spray to control x9.
 Then, the object will be passed into __objc_msgSend() and arbitrary code execution can be achieved.
 (Check Zecops’ article to see the scheme of the desired execution flow).